Tikubonn/jam.js/README.md

     >> hello jam!

 jam is a prototype state. so prepared function is few, and code is very very messy.
-because some functions and variable's declarations on global scope and anythings ...
+because some functions and variable's declarations on global scope and anythings.
 may be it has any bug. so it is not yet practical for now.

 ## ToDo